How To Make A Mattress Firmer?

 Check Your Trial Period

 Many online mattress manufacturers offer a trial period, during which you can return your mattress and get a full refund.
 Some companies will even pick it up for free if you find the mattress uncomfortable, too soft or too firm.

 If your return falls outside of its trial period, there are some instances when you can still receive a partial refund or store credit.
-Some online mattress companies offer much longer trial periods, check Idle Sleep with their impressive 18-month sleep trial.
+Some online mattress companies offer very long trial periods, check Brentwood Home with their impressive 12-month sleep trial.

 Replace Compressed and Soft Layers